vesterheim/vesterheim.github.io/events/annual/norwegian-christmas/index.md

 12:15 — Northern Lights concert in the Bethania Church <br />
 1:00 — Luren Singers concert in the Bethania Church <br />
 1:00 — Storytime in the Main Building <br />
+1:00 to 5:00 – Author Kathleen Ernst signing _Death on the Prairie_ in the Museum Store <br />
 1:30 — Juletrefest (singing around the Christmas tree) in the Main Building <br />
 2:30 — Oneota Fim Festival showing of _In the Stream_ and _The Pinchcliffe Grand Prix_ in the Bethania Church